sfu-natlang/align-type-tacl2017-code/README.md

 java -jar type-aligner.jar --train <trainFilePrefix> --test testFilePrefix --source cn --target en --trainSize <trainSize> --testSize <testSize> --model hmm+type+gen --reference <referenceFile> --output <outputFile> --goldTrain <goldTrainFile> --POSTaggedTrain <POSTaggedTrainFilePrefix> --POSTaggedTest <POSTaggedTestFilePrefix> --referenceAlignmentAndType <referenceAlignmentAndTypeFile> --augmentedTrain <augmentTrainFilePrefix> --augmentedTrainSize <augmentedTrainSize> --POSTaggedAugmentedTrain <POSTaggedAugmentedTrainFilePrefix>
 ```
 In order to use the generative model for a machine translation experiment, simply test on the augmented data ( `--test <augmentTrainFilePrefix>`) to find the alignment for the `{<augmentTrainFilePrefix>.cn, <augmentTrainFilePrefix>.en}` corpus.
 The `<testSize>` and `<augmentedTrainSize>` are also the same accordingly.

-## Citation

-If you use this code in your research, please cite the following paper:

-Anahita Mansouri Bigvand, Te Bu, and Anoop Sarkar, "Joint prediction of word alignment with alignment types", *Transactions of the Association for Computational Linguistics* (2017)

 ## Contacts
 * Anahita Mansouri Bigvand <amansour@cs.sfu.ca>